th0truth/hwmonitor/README.md

 ## **Installation**

-The current recommended way to install hwmonitor is from source.
+The current way to install hwmonitor is from source.

 ### **From source**